MechanicalRock/mechanicalrock.github.io/_posts/2023-05-15-MLOps-Lifecycle.md

 ![MLOps Exploration Layer](/img/MLOpsComponents/Exploration.png)

-Machine learning operations (MLOps) commence with exploratory data analysis (EDA), where data scientists analyze a subset of data and employ diverse ML algorithms and techniques to identify the most suitable ML solution.
-This process is seamlessly facilitated by Amazon SageMaker Studio, offering capabilities for data analysis, data processing, model training, and deploying models for inference through a non-production endpoint.
+Machine learning operations (MLOps) commence with exploratory data analyzes (EDA), where data scientists analyze a subset of data and employ diverse ML algorithms and techniques to identify the most suitable ML solution.
+This process is seamlessly facilitated by Amazon SageMaker Studio, offering capabilities for data analyzes, data processing, model training, and deploying models for inference through a non-production endpoint.
 To ensure the reproducibility of experiments, SageMaker's Experiment capability tracks all activities performed by data scientists.

 ### ML Pipeline